 Coker United Methodist Church (San Antonio, Texas)

-Coker United Methodist Church was running a food pantry in a 600 square foot Vanguard building.
+Coker United Methodist Church was running a food pantry in a 600 square foot BOXX building.
 As their outreach ministry grew, we added an additional 2,700 square foot building to accommodate their needs.
 Before attaching the new building, we moved their existing building to another location on their property.
 The new building is 3,600 square feet and has plenty of room for their outreach ministry.

 Interested in modular church buildings for your organization?
 Check out our sample floor plan and request a quote today to get started.